Swirrl/grafter/README.md

 `PATCH` versions should be *close* to being backwardly compatible with previous `MINOR` versions.

+Releases will be tagged with an appropriate tag indicating their `MAJOR.MINOR.PATCH` version.

 ## License

 Copyright © 2014 Swirrl IT Ltd.